dtheetla/hash_util/README.md

     str1 =  HashUtil.merge(str1,str2) # values in str1 == str2
 ```
 (4) tokenize
-tokenizes a hash and returns a flat array
 ```ruby
  str2 = %{
           { "OccExp": [ 0.0250000004, 0.0199999996, "abc":{"a":1,"b":0,"c":[0,1,2]}]}